Making the Most of Your Cut Flowers

 Printer friendly PDF:

-My years of growing and selling flowers to florist, supermarket, and consumer have taught me much about the life of a cut flower.
-I am sharing here what I’ve learned in the hopes of helping you make your cut flowers last longer.
+My years of growing and selling flowers to florists, supermarkets, and consumers have taught me much about the life of a cut flower.
+I am sharing what I’ve learned here in the hopes of helping you make your cut flowers last longer.

-Homegrown vs imported flowers: Flowers harvested from a home garden last longer than their counterparts, the imported flower.
-80% of flowers sold in the USA ($7 billion annually) are imports and most are grown in South America.
-These flowers go through what I call the “retail cycle” before they land in your florist shop or supermarket.
+Homegrown vs. imported flowers: Flowers harvested from a home garden last longer than their counterparts, imported flowers.
+Roughly 80% of flowers sold in the USA (over $7 billion annually) are imported, and most are grown in South America.
+These flowers go through what I call the “retail cycle” before they arrive at your florist shop or supermarket.

 Harvest container: I'll cut to the chase: if you aren’t willing to drink water out of the harvest container or vase, then don’t put flowers in it.
 Wash your buckets and containers with dishwashing liquid.
 Use a little bleach to remove scum build-up if needed.

-How often to harvest: To keep a cutting garden producing fresh blooms, it must be harvested on a regular basis.
-I recommend twice a week.
+How often to harvest: To keep a cutting garden producing fresh blooms, it must be harvested regularly.
+I recommend it twice a week.
 The first time you skip a harvest is the beginning of the decline of a cutting garden.

-Removing foliage: Leaving too much foliage on a cut stem shortens vase life and causes stress on the stem’s ability to hydrate.
+Removing foliage: Leaving too much foliage on a cut stem shortens vase life and puts a strain on the stem’s ability to hydrate.
 The stem simply cannot drink enough to keep all that foliage alive.
 On most stems I leave the foliage along the top 4-6 inches of the stem.
 Foliage that falls below that line is stripped in the garden as the flowers are harvested.

 After the harvest: Flower stems must be conditioned after harvesting to delay bacteria growth and to provide nourishment.
-These steps will extend vase life as long as possible.
-There are two recommended steps: pre-treatment in the harvest container followed with food in the vase.
+These steps will extend vase life as long as possible. ere are two recommended steps: pre-treatment in the harvest container followed by food in the vase.

 Busting the myth about cut-flower food: Flower food does make a difference.
 If you have used fresh cut-flower food on store-bought flowers with no visible results, chances are good that the stems were clogged from the long retail cycle they traveled.
 When stems are clogged, they cannot drink and get the benefit of the food.
 Flower varieties found in supermarkets and florists are chosen by importers because those flowers can survive the retail cycle without water for many days.
 This characteristic prevents us from realizing that the clogged stems are not able to drink.
 Fresh flower food makes a big difference in stems from homegrown and local flower farms because they are able to drink the solution and stay fresh longer.

-• Care in the vase: Always use conditioning products according to directions.
-If you are not measuring the water volume to the recommended amount on the products instructions, it cannot work properly.
-After a few days, gather the bouquet in your hand and lift out of vase.
-Rinse the vase, refill with clean water and food, trim 1-2” off the bouquet stems, remove any old blooms, spray the ends of the stems off with water if needed, and replace bouquet in the vase.
+Care in the vase: Always use conditioning products according to directions.
+If you are not measuring the water volume to the recommended amount on the product's instructions, it cannot work properly.
+After a few days, gather the bouquet in your hand and lift it out of the vase.
+Rinse the vase, refill it with clean water and food, trim 1-2” off the bouquet stems, remove any old blooms, spray the ends of the stems off with water if needed, and return the bouquet to the vase.

 Happy harvesting!